Harry McNish: Elephant Island and the James Caird

 On the sea journey to Elephant Island, McNish was in the James Caird with Shackleton and Frank Wild.
 As they approached the island, Wild, who had been at the tiller for 24 hours straight, was close to collapse, so Shackleton ordered McNish to relieve him.
 McNish was not in a much better state himself and, despite the terrible conditions, he fell asleep after half an hour.
 The boat swung around and a huge wave drenched him.
 This was enough to wake him, but Shackleton, seeing McNish too was exhausted, ordered him to be relieved.

-After the crew had made it to Elephant Island, Shackleton decided to take a small crew and make for South Georgia, where there was a possibility that they would find crews from the whaling ships to help effect a rescue for the rest of the men.
+After the crew had made it to Elephant Island, Shackleton decided to take a small crew and make for South Georgia, where there was a possibility that they would find sailors from the whaling ships to help effect a rescue for the rest of the men.
 McNish was called upon by Shackleton to make the James Caird seaworthy for the long voyage and was selected as part of the crew, possibly because Shackleton was afraid of the effect he would have on morale if left behind with the other men.
 For his part, McNish seemed happy to go; he was unimpressed by the island and the chances of survival for the men overwintering there: